Commanders, a wargame digest

 Night - Thursday 18th into Friday 19th.

-Conferate - Ewell conferred with Scott at Laurel Hill.
-They were still convinced that the main line of union attack was down Piney Turnpike and the feeling was that they had done all they could to meet that threat.
-Ewell, concerned by his lack of artillery and favouring their retention on Laurel Hill as a reserve, questioned Scott's decision to send the guns to Rock Creek bridge.
-Scott stressed the need to bring maximum force against the union attack and to at least match the union guns.
-Shields conceded the point [a die roll].
+Confederate - Ewell conferred with Scott at Laurel Hill.
+They are still convinced that the main line of Union attack is coming down Piney Turnpike and the feeling is that they have done all they can to meet that threat.
+Ewell is concerned by his lack of artillery and favours their retention on Laurel Hill as a reserve and so questions Scott's decision to send the guns to Rock Creek bridge.
+Scott stresses the need to bring maximum force against the Union attack and to at least match the Union guns.
+Shields concedes the point [a die roll].

-Meanwhile ... it was clear to Elzey, on the north side of Mott's Run, that tomorrows fighting would see the action at Duffy's Mill as being pivotal to the days events .... "where the hell is Scott"!
+Meanwhile ... it is clear to Elzey, on the north side of Mott's Run, that tomorrows fighting will see the action at Duffy's Mill as being pivotal to the days events .... "where the hell is Scott"!

-Union - Kimball appraised Shields of his setback at Peavine Ridge and asked that Brodhead's cavalry support him in another attack on Munford's cavalry.
-Shields was not happy at the delays and losses at the ridge and that Kimball was not now joining Sullivan's 2nd Brigade for the assault on Duffy's Mill, but he allowed himself to be pursuaded that the current cavalry mission to bypass Rock Spring and capture the bridge was probably too ambitious and he agreed that Brodhead should support Kimball at the ridge ..... but he wanted results!
+Union - Kimball appraises Shields of his setback at Peavine Ridge and asks that Brodhead's cavalry support him in another attack on Munford's cavalry.
+Shields is not happy at the delays and losses at the ridge and that Kimball is not now joining Sullivan's 2nd Brigade for the assault on Duffy's Mill, but he allows himself to be pursuaded that the current cavalry mission to bypass Rock Spring and capture the bridge is probably too ambitious and he agrees that Brodhead should support Kimball at the ridge ..... but he wants results!

 Morning - Friday 19th June 1863

-Shields sent instructions to Brodhead to bring the Cavalry to Peavine Ridge and co-ordinate an attack with Kimbell once he arrived, which would not be until later in the afternoon.
+Shields sends instructions to Brodhead to bring the Cavalry to Peavine Ridge and co-ordinate an attack with Kimbell once he arrives, which will not be until later in the afternoon.

-Munford was becoming increasingly concerned about being isolated on the wrong side of Mott’s Run.
-His scouts had noted the approach of Brodhead’s cavalry and seeing encirclement as a real risk, Munford decided to ride out and engage the approaching Brodhead in an effort to break out.
+Munford is becoming increasingly concerned about being isolated on the wrong side of Mott’s Run.
+His scouts has noted the approach of Brodhead’s cavalry and seeing encirclement as a real risk, Munford decides to ride out and engage the approaching Brodhead in an effort to break out.

 [note - Munford passed an Initiative Test to allow him to override his orders].

-On the Old Mine Road, Sullivan’s 2nd Brigade had reached Duffy’s Mill, which was defended by 13th and 25th Virginia.
-He attacked.
+On the Old Mine Road, Sullivan’s 2nd Brigade has reached Duffy’s Mill, which is defended by 13th and 25th Virginia.
+He attacks.

-Elzey now being aware of the additional infantry brigade advancing on Duffy’s Mill, sent riders to advise Ewell of this additional threat to the right.
-Ewell was in fact only just becoming aware of the Munford’s cavalry action at Peavine Ridge the previous day.
+Elzey now being aware of the additional infantry brigade advancing on Duffy’s Mill, sends riders to advise Ewell of this additional threat to the right.
+Ewell is in fact only just becoming aware of the Munford cavalry action at Peavine Ridge the previous day.

 Munford’s Action;

-This was as brief as it was dynamic!
-The two cavalry forces of equal size, struck each other in an area of open farmland and a swirling cavalry action ensued with devastating consequences for the confederates.
+This is as brief as it is dynamic!
+The two cavalry forces of equal size, strike each other in an area of open farmland and a swirling cavalry action ensues with devastating consequences for the Confederates.

-6th Virginia, facing 1st Ohio, were roughly handled, taking many losses.
-They retreated, but were pursued, taking further loss and then routing from the field, leaving them unfit for further meaningful involvement in the campaign.
+6th Virginia, facing 1st Ohio, are roughly handled, taking many losses.
+They retreat, but are pursued, taking further loss and then routing from the field, leaving them unfit for further meaningful involvement in the campaign.

-Munford was over with 2nd Virginia on the left wing.
-They managed to fight off 1st Michigan, but in the clash, Munford fell from the saddle, killed by a pistol shot to the throat.
-Colonel Ashby stepped up to take command of the brigade and immediately ordered a full retreat.
-The confederate cavalry brigade had suffered a telling defeat.
+Munford is over with 2nd Virginia on the left wing.
+They manage to fight off 1st Michigan, but in the clash, Munford falls from the saddle, killed by a pistol shot to the throat.
+Colonel Ashby steps up to take command of the brigade and immediately orders a full retreat.
+The Confederate cavalry brigade has suffered a telling defeat.

 Sullivan’s Action;

-At Duffy’s Mill, the smoothbore armed 25th Virgina had built a barricade across the road, giving them an excellent blocking position, while 13th Virginia in skirmish order, lined a nearby field, giving them a flanking position against any union troops that assaulted the barricade position.
+At Duffy’s Mill, the smoothbore armed 25th Virgina have built a barricade across the road, giving them an excellent blocking position, while 13th Virginia in skirmish order, lines a nearby field, giving them a flanking position against any Union troops that assault the barricaded position.

-Though a well executed trap, with a full fresh union brigade and their artillery, moving determinedly towards them, the confederates did not in truth, fancy their chances today.
-However, the union brigade commander was suffering from exhaustion and his command group were worried whether he was up for this fight.
+Though it is a well executed trap, with a full fresh enemy brigade and their artillery, moving determinedly towards them, the Confederates do not in truth, fancy their chances today.
+However, the Union brigade commander is suffering from exhaustion and his command group are worried whether he was up for this fight.

-Sullivan gave his main attention to the barricade, attacking before his guns had chance to take up firing positions.
-The lead regiment, 5th Ohio [superior] took heavy casualties on their approach.
+Sullivan gives his main attention to the barricade, attacking before his guns have chance to take up firing positions.
+The lead regiment, 5th Ohio [superior] take heavy casualties on their approach.

-A shot from a Virginian marksman instantly killed Sullivan and for a moment the brigade wavered and became disordered as 13th and 39th Illinois turned from attacking the barricade to give their attention to the flanking 13th Virginia, in the field, which was now delivering effective fire.
+A shot from a Virginian marksman instantly kills Sullivan and for a moment the brigade waver and become disordered as 13th and 39th Illinois turn from attacking the barricade to give their attention to the flanking 13th Virginia, located in the nearby field and who are now delivering effective fire.

-Colonel Francis Pond assumed command of the brigade and managed to restore good order, but by this time, the lone 5th Ohio had suffered grievously in front on the barricade.
+Colonel Francis Pond assumes command of the brigade and manages to restore good order, but by now, the lone 5th Ohio has suffered grievously in front on the barricade.

-Arguably, the confederates might at this point have held their ground, but with the Union artillery now joining the fray and confederate casualties mounting, they decided to pull back and retire towards the bridge.
+Arguably, the Confederates might at this point be best holding their ground, but with the Union artillery now joining the fray and Confederate casualties mounting, they decide to pull back and retire towards the bridge.

-The Union had gained Duffy’s Mill, but at the cost of their best unit, 5th Ohio becoming ‘unsteady’.
+The Union has gained Duffy’s Mill, but at the cost of their best unit, 5th Ohio, becoming ‘unsteady’.

 The above graphic shows Kimbell (circled) standing still, preparing for an afternoon assault along the ridge, the direction of Munford’s cavalry attack / subsequent retreat and the assault at Duffy’s Mill by Sullivan.